 b) Demonstrative Pronoun

 f) Relative Pronoun

 h) Reflexive Pronoun

 Types of Adjectives are:

 a) Descriptive Adjectives

 c) Demonstrative Adjective.

-An adverb is a phrase that adjusts a verb, or adjective Adverbs commonly refer to a specific manner, place, time, frequency, degree, or degree of certainty, such as:
+An adverb is a phrase that adjusts a verb, or adjective Adverbs commonly specific manner, place, time, frequency, degree, or degree of certainty, such as: